usfm-bible/tcdocs/proposals/2025/U25002 Anchors.md

 The `t` namespace refers to a cell in a table.
 The identifier has 3 components, separated by `_`.
 The first is an identifier as specified in the table@aid attribute.
 Its character set is further limited to not include `_` in the attribute value.
 The second component is a number that specifies the row and the last component is a number specifying the column in that row. `_` is used because it is not considered a pattern syntax character.
 Pattern syntax characters are not allowed in identifiers within U23003.

+### Peripherals
+Referencing a peripheral via its id is to create a range across the whole peripheral.